 However, if your budget allows you to pay for methods from SEO experts, webmasters, freelancers, or agencies then this may not be a con for you.
 Many companies who outsource link building spend about 25% of their SEO marketing budget on link building.

 Now that you better understand backlinks, you’re probably wondering what type is the best for your website?
 There are many to choose from and you don’t want to be penalized.

 The HOTH has tested many different strategies over the years, but we believe there are two types that can safely help you out: foundational links and in-content links.

 Foundational links are just as they sound.
 They help build the foundation of your website and they’re pretty easy to acquire.
-They come from creating social media profiles, making blog comments, and adding your business to directories like Yelp or Google My Business.
+They come from creating social media profiles, making blog comments, and adding your business to directories like Yelp or Google Business Profile.